 From political commentary to mustering morale, the animation industry grew during the Second World War.
 During a time when almost every industry was tasked with supporting the war effort to stop the Axis powers from dominating the planet, cartoons went from entertaining the young to educating adults.
-In this three part series; ITM takes a look back at some of these works of art and the artists who created them during this Golden Age of Animation.
-In part two we take a look into the Warner Brothers’ Studios role in these wartime films.
+In this three-part series; Inside the Magic takes a look back at some of these works of art and the artists who created them during this Golden Age of Animation.
+In part two we take a look into the Warner Brothers Studio’s role in these wartime films.

 Bugs Bunny, Daffy Duck and the Merrie Melodies/Loony Tunes* gang joined in the parade with clips ranging from ridiculing the enemy with satire and absurd (some might say offensive) illustrations of Axis leaders and citizens to depicting key characters antagonizing and overcoming the enemy. *Merrie Melodies was the Looney Tunes answer to Walt Disney’s Silly Symphonies and featured music from other Warner Brothers films.